spraakbanken/sparv-sbx-freeling/README.md

 # sparv-freeling

-Extension for Sparv containing a wrapper for [FreeLing](http://nlp.lsi.upc.edu/freeling/node/30).
+This is a plugin for the [Sparv pipeline](https://github.com/spraakbanken/sparv-pipeline) containing a wrapper for [FreeLing](http://nlp.lsi.upc.edu/freeling/node/30).
+Please observe that this plugin has a more restrictive license than the Sparv piepeline!

-This allows you to run the Sparv pipeline and get sentence segmentation, tokenisation, baseform analysis, and part-of-speech annotations for the following languages:
+This plugin allows you to run the Sparv pipeline and get sentence segmentation, tokenisation, baseform analysis, and part-of-speech annotations for the following languages:

 * Asturian